 An old Duke, resident in a nursing home reads a story from his notebook to a fellow resident who has senile dementia with memory loss.
 The Notebook takes us back to the 1940s.
 The story goes like this, In South Carolina, a mill worker named Noah meets a rich girl named Allie at a carnival.
 They soon desperately fall in love with each other.
 And like every other love stories Allie’s parents don’t approve of their relationship since Noah belongs to another social class.
 Then Allie’s family move back to New York.
 Noah writes letters to Allie every day but her mother does not deliver them to Allie.
 Three years go by then comes a time when Noah goes off to serve in World War II.
 At this point, it looks like their love story is going to end for good.
 Allie works as an army nurse and becomes involved in a relationship with another man.
 Two years later, Noah returns to their town But Allie’s marriage is fixed now.
 She feels divided and has to choose between her fiancé and her love.
-But it soon becomes clear as a day that their love affair is anything but over.
+But it soon becomes clear as a day that their love affair is so deep it can’t be over.

 Director: Nick Cassavetes

 Starring: Ryan Gosling, Rachel McAdams, James Garner, Gena Rowlands, James Marsden, Kevin Connolly, Sam Shepard, Joan Allen.

 2. Love Actually